By: Maralee McKee, Manners Mentor

 It’s fun, best-friend, mom-to-mom sharing of how we get our kids from Point A to Point B in the short amount of time we have before they turn 18 and are off to college.

-Those 18 years go by fast (I’m finding this to be true with my boys), and as moms we have a lot they need us to share with them about the most important skill they possess: their ability to get along well with, to be viewed favorably by, and to make great impressions on others.
+Those 18 years are going by fast, and as moms we have a lot they need us to share with them about the most important skill they possess: their ability to get along well with, to be viewed favorably by, and to make great impressions on others.
 (In other words, their manners.)

 My book doesn’t set out to try to change our children’s personalities.
 God gave those to our children, and He likes their personalities!
 Also, what you’ll be teaching them will become reflections of their TRUE character, not any type of window dressing.